bbauska/Reagan-Lies-and-Sycophants/readme.md

 would considered a Republican in 1970.
 Where did humanity lose its bearings?</p>
 <p>Republicans found it was easier to destroy than to build.</p>
 <p>His policies in eight years rolled back social security, employment unions, and
 wealth.
-Prior, the mniddle class was growing.
+Prior, the middle class was growing.
 After, all classes shrank except for the top 3 Americans.
 That is being a total Kunt.
 Evil is the only word that comes to mind.
 In doing so, he's got a cult following who think they will be one of thoese 3.
 Well, fuck you evey Reagan-loving kunt in the World today, 2026, February 10th.</p>

 <p>Ronald Reagan was a saint, a commanding leader, the gold standard of principled
 conservatism against whom all current and future Republicans should be measured.
-This is the new mantra coming out of the Republican race for the presidency as the current crop of candidates scramble, quite understandably, to distance themselves from the walking disaster that is George W. Bush.
+This is the new mantra coming out of the Republican race for the presidency as the current crop of candidates scramble, quite understandably, to distance themselves from the walking disaster that is George W. Bush.</p>

-The canonization of Ronald Reagan rests crucially on one thing Reagan himself did
+<p>The canonization of Ronald Reagan rests crucially on one thing Reagan himself did
 well: forgetting the facts.
-It seems timely to exhume a few.
+It seems timely to exhume a few.</p>

-In the Fox News-hosted ​“debate” among the Republican hopefuls, Ron Paul, Rudi Giuliani and others were quick to wrap themselves in the Reagan mantle.
+<p>In the Fox News-hosted ​“debate” among the Republican hopefuls, Ron Paul, Rudi
+Giuliani and others were quick to wrap themselves in the Reagan mantle.
 When Fred Thompson – actor turned politician – entered the race, he evoked huge sighs of relief among Republicans, who see him as the one best able to recapture the Gipper’s magic.
-Coincidentally, Reagan’s diaries, edited by Douglas Brinkley, have just been published and also seek to cast him as ​“a true American leader”.
+Coincidentally, Reagan’s diaries, edited by Douglas Brinkley, have just been published and also seek to cast him as ​“a true American leader”.</p>

 While much of the neocon agenda is in tatters right now, certainly one of its most successful achievements has been the canonization of Ronald Reagan, which rests